+Section 2.
+Floating Holidays.
 Employees shall also receive one (1) floating holiday each fiscal year of the Agreement.
-The employee must request the floating holiday at least fourteen (14) calendar days in advance.
+The employee must request the time off to use a floating holiday at least fourteen (14) calendar days in advance.
 The Appointing Authority may limit the number of employees that may be absent on any given day, subject to the operating needs of the Appointing Authority.
-Floating holidays may not be accumulated or paid off.
+Floating holidays may not be accumulated or liquidated by cash payment.

-Section 2.
+Section 3.
 Alternate Days.